Graylog2/graylog2-server/graylog2-web-interface/docs/introduction.md

 ### Welcome to the Graylog UI documentation!

-In this page we describe our processes to write frontend code.
-We also offer a gallery of shared components that you can use when writing frontend code for the Graylog web interface or one of our frontend plugins.
+Our UI documentation provides a collection of our UI and UX guidelines.
+It also provides gallery of shared components that you can use when writing frontend code.

-Please take your time to read through this document and make sure you follow our guidelines.
-Otherwise your changes may not be merged into our repositories until you do.
+You can find an overview of our frontend code conventions in the [`CONTRUBUTING.md`](https://github.com/Graylog2/graylog2-server/blob/master/graylog2-web-interface/CONTRIBUTING.md).

-This document is still in a very early stage, but we will do our best to make it our to-go reference when writing frontend code.
+Please take your time to read through these documents and make sure you follow our guidelines.
+This document not complete, but we will do our best to make it our to-go reference when writing frontend code.